 They may not find peers on their level (initially).

-A year can make a big difference when you're only still in your first decade of life.
-This means that a calm, more introverted six-year-old may have trouble finding like-minded peers in a kindergarten class full of rowdy five-year-olds.
+A year can make a big difference when you’re only still in your first decade of life.
+This means a calm, more introverted six-year-old may have trouble finding like-minded peers in a kindergarten class full of rowdy five-year-olds.

 It may not matter in the long run.

-Despite conflicting research and strong opinions on both sides, it is still unclear whether "redshirting" makes any difference at all in the long run.
+Despite conflicting research and strong opinions on both sides, it is still unclear whether “redshirting” makes any difference in the long run.
 Some studies even suggest that, whether your child starts school a year early or a year late, it all levels out by the middle school years.

 Related: 16 First Day of School Picture Ideas to Start the Year Off Right